 Former Indian wicket-keeper Bharat Reddy is born on 12 November 1954, in Chennai, Tamil Nadu, India.
 He played 4 Test matches and 3 ODI’s for India from 1979 to 1981.
-Most of the cricket experts believe Syed Kirmani was the best wicket-keeper after the retirement of Farrokh Engineer.
+Most cricket experts believe Syed Kirmani was the best wicket-keeper after the retirement of Farrokh Engineer.
 But Bharath Reddy’s career was run parallel under Kirmani’s deputy.
-Neither Pochiah Krishnamurthy nor Bharath Reddy succeeded after Engineer retirement.
+Neither Pochiah Krishnamurthy nor Bharath Reddy succeeded after their Engineer retirement.
 Hence, the Kirmani was the first-choice wicketkeeper for Indian selectors.

 In 1973, for Indian School, Bharat Reddy toured England and score a brilliant century against a Midland Counties School team.
 At the age of 18, he made his first-class debut along with nine other first-class debutants in Vazir Sultan Tobacco Colts XI.
 Unluckily, his team lost the match to Hyderabad Cricket Association, which is captained by Abbas Ali Baig.
 Bharath Reddy kept wicket-keeping in Irani Cup for South Zone and Duleep Trophy and then debut in Ranji Trophy for Tamil Nadu.
 All before the year-end of 1973.

 In the 1973-74 seasons, he played two first-class matches against the Rest of India and then tour to Sri Lanka as a second wicketkeeper to Krishnamurthy.
 On that tour, he grabbed a single opportunity to play the against Sri Lanka Board President’s XI.
 In 1975-76, Reddy played three matches against Sri Lanka.
 He was the deputy wicket-keeper of Kirmani on the tour of Australia in 1977-78 and Pakistan in 1978-79.